Closed November 28 & 29th for the Thanksgiving Holiday

 Tags: Forestry

-Over the past year, catastrophic wildfires have wreaked havoc on the Western United States and across the world.
+Over the past year, catastrophic wildfires have wreaked havoc on the Western United States.
 These large-scale forest fires are a danger to society and the land, threatening lives, homes, and the entire forest ecosystem.

 Despite popular belief, high-intensity wildfires are not a new phenomenon.
 Catastrophic fires did occur on particular landscapes before we began to suppress wildfires so freely.
 However, the current rate of occurrence for catastrophic fires is unprecedented and unsustainable.